 When a complaint or appeal is received, a representative will respond to the complainant or appellant within three (3) business days where practicable.
-For expediency, the county shall utilize telephone communication as the primary method of contact; however, email and postmarked letters will be used as necessary.
+For expediency, Montgomery County shall utilize telephone communication as the primary method of contact; however, email and postmarked letters will be used as necessary.

+b.
 Responsibilities